SystemsAndSignalsGroup/Mito-Ageing/README.md

 ## Prerequisites
 - [STAR](https://github.com/alexdobin/STAR) for the alignment of the reads
-- PySAM for variant calling
+- [Pysam](https://github.com/pysam-developers/pysam) for variant calling, which is a Python wrapper for [Samtools](http://www.htslib.org/)
-- scanpy for the gene-expression matrix analysis
+- [scanpy](https://github.com/theislab/scanpy) for the gene-expression matrix analysis
 - various standard Python libraries (e.g, numpy, pandas)
 ## Pipeline Workflow